mikedepetris/Foundations_of_HPC_2022_final_project/exercise2/README.md

 ### Structure of this github directory:
 ````
+results_discarded\ all the output files that have been discarded due to execution or configuration errors
+results_used\ all the output files that have been used and collected in the spreadsheets
 .gitignore exclusions for git
 CMakeLists.txt make file for CLion CMake
-Makefile make file for mpicc
+Makefile make file for the compiler
 README.md explains all the files present in the directory and gives detailed information to reproduce the experiments
+dgemm.c original source code for the assgniment
+gemm.c modified version of the program used for all the experiments
+dgemm_epyc128.sh batch script to run jobs for the execution used for size scalability analysis on EPYC nodes up to 128 in double precision
+dgemm_epyc64.sh batch script to run jobs for the execution used for size scalability analysis on EPYC nodes up to 64 in double precision
+dgemm_thin12.sh batch script to run jobs for the execution used for size scalability analysis on THIN nodes up to 12 in double precision
+dgemm_thin24.sh batch script to run jobs for the execution used for size scalability analysis on THIN nodes up to 24 in double precision
+sgemm_epyc128.sh batch script to run jobs for the execution used for size scalability analysis on EPYC nodes up to 128 in single precision
+sgemm_epyc64.sh batch script to run jobs for the execution used for size scalability analysis on EPYC nodes up to 64 in single precision
+sgemm_thin12.sh batch script to run jobs for the execution used for size scalability analysis on THIN nodes up to 12 in single precision
+sgemm_thin24.sh batch script to run jobs for the execution used for size scalability analysis on THIN nodes up to 24 in single precision
+strong_dgemm_epyc128.sh batch script to run jobs for the execution used for cores scalability analysis on EPYC nodes up to 128 in double precision

-scale_mpi.sh batch script to run jobs for the execution used for the strong MPI scalability analysis on EPYC nodes
+strong_dgemm_epyc64.sh batch script to run jobs for the execution used for cores scalability analysis on EPYC nodes up to 64 in double precision
+strong_dgemm_thin12.sh batch script to run jobs for the execution used for cores scalability analysis on THIN nodes up to 12 in double precision
-scale_mpi_thin.sh batch script to run jobs for the execution used for the strong MPI scalability analysis on THIN nodes
+strong_dgemm_thin24.sh batch script to run jobs for the execution used for cores scalability analysis on THIN nodes up to 24 in double precision
+strong_sgemm_epyc128.sh batch script to run jobs for the execution used for cores scalability analysis on EPYC nodes up to 128 in single precision
-scale_omp.sh batch script to run jobs for the execution used for the OpenMP scalability analysis on a single socket of EPYC nodes
+strong_sgemm_epyc64.sh batch script to run jobs for the execution used for cores scalability analysis on EPYC nodes up to 64 in single precision
-scalability_MPI.xlsx spreadsheet used to collect all output from the executions on the EPYC nodes for the strong MPI scalability to produce tables and graphic charts
-scalability_MPI_thin.xlsx spreadsheet used to collect all output from the executions on the THIN nodes for the strong MPI scalability to produce tables and graphic charts
-scalability_OMP.xlsx spreadsheet used to collect all output from the executions on the EPYC nodes for the OpenMP scalability to produce tables and graphic charts
+strong_sgemm_thin12.sh batch script to run jobs for the execution used for cores scalability analysis on THIN nodes up to 12 in single precision
+strong_sgemm_thin24.sh batch script to run jobs for the execution used for cores scalability analysis on THIN nodes up to 24 in single precision
+epyc.txt output of command srun lscpu>epyc.txt
+thin.txt output of command srun lscpu>thin.txt
-scalability_OMP_thin.xlsx spreadsheet used to collect all output from the executions on the THIN nodes for the OpenMP scalability to produce tables and graphic charts
+gemm_cores.xlsm spreadsheet used to collect all output from the executions for the cores scalability to produce tables and graphic charts
-scalability_weak.xlsx spreadsheet used to collect all output from the executions for the weak scalability to produce tables and graphic charts
+gemm_size.xlsm spreadsheet used to collect all output from the executions for the size scalability to produce tables and graphic charts
 ````